mr-const/testing-sandbox/README.md

 ===================================

-This sandbox provides examples of using an espresso-based tests to probe the internal state of an Activity and robolectric unit tests (planned).
+This sandbox provides examples of using an espresso-based tests to probe the internal state of an Activity and new android unit tests which are run on local JVM (Like robolectric).

 Pre-requisites
 --------------